uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

   print(number_of_kilometers)
 ```

 The first line is a *print* statement (which you should be very familiar with by now!).
-The second line asks the user for a number of miles which is converted from input text (called a string) to an integer, the third line uses an *if* statement to check if the number entered was less than 0, so that it can print an error if it is.
+The second line stores a number of miles as a variable (try entering different numbers here when you test it).
+The third line uses an *if* statement to check if the number entered was less than 0, so that it can print an error if it is.
-Otherwise if the number was okay, the program jumps into the *else* section (the error is not printed because the *if* was not true), calculates the number of kilometers (there are 0.6214 kilometers in a mile), stores it into a *variable* called number_of_kilometers for later reference, and then the last line prints it out.
+Otherwise if the number was okay, the program jumps into the *else* section (the error is not printed because the *if* was not true), calculates the number of kilometers (there are 0.6214 kilometers in a mile), stores it into a *variable* called `number_of_kilometers` for later reference, and then the last line prints it out.
-Again, we don’t have quotes around number_of_kilometers in the last line as we want to print the value out that is stored in the number_of_kilometers variable.
+Again, we don’t have quotes around `number_of_kilometers` in the last line as we want to print the value out that is stored in the `number_of_kilometers` variable.
 If this doesn’t make sense, don’t worry.
 You aren’t expected to know how to program for this chapter, this introduction is only intended for you to have some idea of what a program is and the things it can do.